-SMR can serve as an assessment metric for VCM to evaluate the machine perception consistency for the majority of machines under different compression quality levels.
-Then the evaluation result can be used for improving the VCM encoder to remove perceptual redundancy for MVS by finding the most appropriate coding parameters, or being the target during rate-distortion optimization process, \textit{etc.}, achieving higher SMR values under the similar bit-rate.
-However, in the real world, it is too time- and resource-consuming to collect satisfaction scores from every machine in the machine library and aggregate them into a final accurate SMR.
-Therefore, it is essential to predict the SMR of an image or video frame with a simpler model.

-Ideally, we would like to have an omnipotent model that can directly predict the entire SMR curve for an original image across all possible compression quality levels, enabling the VCM encoder to determine the optimal operation point easily.
-However, it seems impossible to build such a model due to the lack of prior knowledge about how quality changes with compression rate, particularly when there can be significant SMR variations between similar quality levels.
-Therefore, we propose the task of SMR prediction or SMR modeling for VCM in the following formulation: with image or video frame $I_{q_i}$ in compression quality level $q_i$ being the distorted variant of the original image or video frame $I_0$, the goal is to design a model $G_\theta$ such that
+SMR is a valuable image quality metric for VCM to evaluate the machine perception consistency for the majority of machines under different compression quality levels.
+This evaluation helps improve the VCM encoder to remove perceptual redundancy for MVS by identifying the most efficient coding parameters, achieving higher SMR values under a similar bit-rate.
+However, in practical scenarios, collecting satisfaction scores from every machine in the library and accurately aggregating them into SMR is excessively time- and resource-intensive.
+Therefore, predicting the SMR of an image or video frame using a simpler model is crucial.
+In this work, we propose the task of SMR prediction or SMR modeling for VCM in the following formulation: with image $I_{q_i}$ in compression quality level $q_i$ being the distorted variant of the original image $I_0$, the objective is to develop a model $G_\theta$ such that

-where $\theta$ is a set of learnable parameters of the model, and $\mathcal{I}$ is a set of input images that either $\mathcal{I}=\{I_{q_i}, I_0\}$ or $\mathcal{I}=\{I_{q_i}\}$, resulting in two kinds of SMR modeling tasks, which are full-reference and no-reference SMR modeling, where the reference is the original image $I_0$.
+where $\theta$ represents the model's learnable parameters, and $\mathcal{I}$ is the set of input images, which can either be $\mathcal{I}=\{I_{q_i}, I_0\}$ or $\mathcal{I}=\{I_{q_i}\}$.
+This formulation leads to two variants of the SMR modeling task: full-reference and no-reference SMR modeling, with the ``reference'' being the original image $I_0$.